 Upon assigning the correct values to all the nodes, click the Apply button, and all the typos in your worksheet will be fixed in one go:

 That's how you perform spell check in Excel with Fuzzy Duplicate Finder.
-If you are curious to try this and 60+ more professional tools for Excel, you are welcome to download a trial version of our Ultimate Suite.
-If you like the tools and decide to get a license, we are happy to make you this special offer:
+If you are curious to try this and 70+ more professional tools for Excel, you are welcome to download a trial version of our Ultimate Suite.

 Sub SelectUnlockedCells_Spellcheck()